EtomicBomb/distributed-systems-final-project/README.md

 All courses are offered this term (only), and there is exactly one section for each.

+# Ways to extend

+We could imagine syncing with the authoritative nodes at the end of the registration process

+We could imagine keeping the change hashes for each course and student around.
+We could periodically sync up with the authoritative databases

+# Scratch
 ```
 jq -s '[. | .[] | {(.code.subject + " " +  .code.number): .}] | sort | add' minimized.jsonl > courses.json
 ```